 The novel coronavirus pandemic has changed the way we approach just about everything.
-In healthcare one of the most significant changes has been the movement from face-to-face interaction with healthcare providers to virtual visits using our phones, tablets or desktop computers.
+In healthcare one of the most significant changes has been the movement from face-to-face interaction with healthcare providers to virtual visits using our phones, tablets, or desktop computers.

 Telehealth in the treatment of addictions and mental illness has been available for several years, usually as an option available for those unable to travel to their provider due to distance or disability.
-The pandemic has caused healthcare providers to modify their work in order to limit exposure of both staff and patients.
+The pandemic has caused healthcare providers to modify their work in order to limit the exposure of both staff and patients.
 At SMA, telehealth utilization has increased more than 3000% since March, as we have seen more than 15,000 people receive services through telehealth.

-Given this significant change in the way SMA’s healthcare services are delivered, the research question that inevitably follows regards the relative effectiveness of moving from face to face to virtual services.
+Given this significant change in the way SMA’s healthcare services are delivered, the research question that inevitably follows regards the relative effectiveness of moving from face-to-face to virtual services.

-Certainly access is improved for almost everyone.
-Internet access in SMA’s service area includes 86% of the population in Putnam County and 97-98% of people living in Flagler, St. Johns and Volusia (www.broadbandnow.com).
+Certainly, access is improved for almost everyone.
+Internet access in SMA’s service area includes 86% of the population in Putnam County and 97-98% of people living in Flagler, St. Johns, and Volusia (www.broadbandnow.com).